Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 Required Language Skills for Degree Programs

-There are different types of requirements, depending on the course you’re seeking.
+There are different requirements, depending on the course you’re seeking.

 1. Bachelor (BA)